rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

     !!! note "NOTE"
-        Using DOCKER_DEFAULT_PLATFORM= ensures the correct deployment of multi-architecture images and avoids issues, especially with Apple's Rosetta, which may have difficulties with read-only image deployments.
+        Using DOCKER_DEFAULT_PLATFORM= ensures correct deployment of multi-architecture images and avoids issues, especially with Apple's Rosetta, which may have difficulties with read-only image deployments.

     !!! warning "WARNING"
         The following quick deployments will expose TCP port 5001 (or 5500) to clients external to your host.
-Make sure your network is properly secured.
+Make sure your network is properly protected.

 === "Using Bash"